zhongjiedong/Tsukiro/README.md

 ### Game Difficulty

 This modlist isn't easy, it's following the Soulsborne style of gaming philosophy.
 If you don't like it then don't play it.
-If you really still want to play it you can adjust MCM settings for Sekiro at your own discretion.
+If you really still want to play it you can adjust MCM settings for Inpa - Sekiro Combat at your own discretion.

 ### Starting an alternate Character

-On the main menu, click on load and then "show all saves".
+On the main menu, click on load and then "show all characters".
 Find the save named START and load that.

 ### Removing the Modlist